ATTENTION ALL EMPLOYEES

 The Written Hazardous Communication Program contains the following components.

 All of the components of the program shall be explained in further detail in the pages to follow.

 HAZARDOUS CHEMICAL LIST

-ü Maintain Material Safety and Data Sheets (MSDS) and update as needed.
+Maintain Safety Data Sheets (SDS) and update as needed.

-ü Make information available to all employees pertaining to OSHO standards, state and federal laws.
+Make information available to all employees pertaining to OSHA standards, state and federal laws.